meabhishek80/consuming-nasa-apis/README.md

 # Consuming-Nasa-apis

-Simple Project To That feeds on NASA APIs  to Predict the Next Satellite Position at Given latitude and longitude.
+Simple Project that feeds on NASA APIs to Predict the Next Satellite Position at Given latitude and longitude.

 ## Intro